cutright/DVH-Analytics/README.md

 DOI: [https://doi.org/10.1002/acm2.12401](https://doi.org/10.1002/acm2.12401)
 Cutright D, Gopalakrishnan M, Roy A, Panchal A, and Mittal BB.
 "DVH Analytics: A DVH database for clinicians and researchers."
 Journal of Applied Clinical Medical Physics 19.5 (2018): 413-427.

+The previous web-based version described in the above publication can be found [here](https://github.com/cutright/DVH-Analytics-Bokeh) but is no longer being developed.

 Related Publications
 ---------